-Backblaze B2 keeps things simple: A single performant level of service, a single affordable price for storage ($0.005/GB/month), a single affordable price for downloads ($0.02/GB), and a single list of transaction charges—all on a single pricing page.
+Backblaze B2 keeps things simple: A single, performant level of service; a single, affordable price for storage ($0.005/GB/month); a single, affordable price for downloads ($0.02/GB); and a single list of transaction charges—all on a single pricing page.

-Who’s Using B2?
+Who’s Using Backblaze B2?

 By making cloud storage affordable, companies and organizations now have a way to store their data in the cloud and still be able to access and restore it as quickly as needed.
 You don’t have to choose between price and performance.
 Here are a few examples:

 - Media & Entertainment: KLRU-TV, Austin PBS, is using B2 Cloud Storage to preserve their video catalog of the world-renowned musical anthology series, Austin City Limits.

 - LTO Migration: The Girl Scouts of San Diego were able to move their daily incremental backups from LTO tape to the cloud, saving money and time, while helping automate their entire backup process.

 - Cloud Migration: Vintage Aerial found it cost effective to discard their internal data server and store their unique hi-resolution images in B2 Cloud Storage.

 - Backup: Ahuja and Clark, a boutique accounting firm, was able to save over 80% on the cost to back up all their corporate and client data.